ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

 <!--TODO: Replace all references to "VDA", "Developer Application", and "Developer App" with "Veritone Developer"-->

-# Automate Studio Flow Bounties
+# Automate Studio Ambassador Program
 Below you will find a wishlist of Automate flows that we, at Veritone, hope to have 3rd party developers help us build.
 In order to incentivize building these flows, we have placed bounties on them.
 For each flow a developer creates, the specified bounty will be paid out.
 <style>
     div.featureBox {